miketeachestech/hsc-software-engineering-resources/Practice Questions/3. Software Automation/3_PROGRAMMING_FOR_AUTOMATION_ANS.md

 ## **Multiple Choice Questions**

 **1.** *(1 mark)*
-- Correct Answer: **B) It enhances modularity, reusability, and maintainability of code**
+- Correct Answer: **A) It enhances modularity, reusability, and maintainability of code**
 - **1 mark** awarded for correctly selecting the answer.

 **2.** *(1 mark)*
-- Correct Answer: **B) Polynomial regression fits curved data patterns, while linear regression fits a straight line**
+- Correct Answer: **A) Polynomial regression fits curved data patterns, while linear regression fits a straight line**
 - **1 mark** awarded for correctly selecting the answer.

 **3.** *(1 mark)*
-- Correct Answer: **B) It decides which neurons should be activated in a neural network**
+- Correct Answer: **D) It decides which neurons should be activated in a neural network**
 - **1 mark** awarded for correctly selecting the answer.

 ---